Embedded IoT Connectivity: Seizing the IoT Opportunity

 It is crucial to verify if the scope and ease of use are adequate for your technical and business plans.
 It’s easy for a provider to claim having embedded SIM (eSIM)/eUICC, iSIM and multi-IMSI support.
 However, combining these technologies and capabilities into usable solutions is challenging.

-Telit has long been a leader in the IoT connectivity market with offerings like Telit simWISE™.
-This embedded connectivity solution in Telit’s cellular IoT module portfolio removes the need for a SIM tray or a SIM chip.
-It’s based on industry standards for integrated SIMs (iSIMs) and offers superior flexibility over any physical SIM solution.
+Telit Cinterion has long been a leader in the IoT connectivity market with offerings like NExT EMBEDDED™.
+This embedded connectivity solution in our cellular IoT module portfolio removes the need for a SIM tray or a SIM chip.
+It offers superior flexibility over any physical SIM solution.

 The technology is unfortunately not yet adopted worldwide.
 Therefore, it must be augmented by eSIMs or traditional SIMs for deployments requiring global reach.